burnbabyburn/docker-samba-dc/README.md

 ## Leave domain on exit of samba member
 net ads leave -UAdministrator --password

+##Root Cert in der format (.crt) is avaible in NETLOGON share of DC

 ## Volumes for quick start

 * `/etc/localtime:/etc/localtime:ro` - Sets the timezone to match the host